 Download an emulator and a program to emulate.
 Feel free to emulate any system, application, or game that you want.

 Capture a screenshot of your entire computer desktop, showing the vintage software running in the emulator inside your own host operating system.
-Post this screenshot along with two or more paragraphs describing your reaction to the experience to the appropriate Slack channel.
+Post this screenshot to #emulation-2 along with two or more paragraphs describing your reaction to the experience to the appropriate Slack channel.
 (You can even post a video screen capture if you want to get fancy.)

 In your reaction, you may describe any steps of emulation you found difficult, any special features you found useful or lacking in the emulator you chose, and/or how well using the emulator captured the spirit of the original game or software.

 If you've used an emulator before, please share ideas and urls with your classmates; keep in mind that some students will need emulators for Macintosh and others for Windows.
 If you really can't get your installed emulator to run, try out the free browser-based resources below.
 And by all means, have fun--how often do you get course credit for playing a computer game?

 Please complete this quick evaluation of the course to date, so we can learn from our mistakes and build on our strengths in the second half of the course.